ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 > - https://www.sqlite.org
 > - https://www.postgresql.org
 >
-> Usually, both data base management systems (DBMS) can be installed by the package manager
+> Usually, both database management systems (DBMS) can be installed by the package manager
 > of your operating system.

 > A pre-configured example SQLite database and the SQL-script that was used